ngirdharry/Brain-Tumor-Detection-using-Machine-Learning-and-MRI-Images/README.md

 # Objective
-The objective of this project is to develop a machine learning model that can detect brain tumors accurately using MRI images that can be uploaded onto a website.
-The model will be trained on a dataset of MRI images that have been labeled with either the presence or absence of a tumor.
+The objective of this project is to develop a machine learning models that can detect brain tumors accurately using MRI images that can be uploaded onto a website.
+The models will be trained to specifically minimize the instances of false negatives, which is crucial in a medical context.
+One model will detect whether or not a tumor is present, the other -in the case of a positive result- will determine what type of tumor it is.

+There will be two types of models made, 1 is trained on a dataset of MRI images that have been labeled with either the presence or absence of a tumor.
 The model will then be able to classify new MRI images as either having a tumor or not.

 #About the Model